NickTacke/gbcemu/NOTES.md

 - factored the line-end interrupt into the timer.
 - annotated the full memory-map layout in the accessor.
 - mapped the object-palette registers.
+- guarded word accesses that cross a bank boundary.